Best sunglasses for small faces

 Round sunglasses

 If your face is particularly defined with high cheekbones, round sunglasses are great way to bring visual balance to your face.
-With your narrow features and bony cheeks, circular shades are an effortless way to make your face look fuller with vintage style.
-Look for small size frames with lens widths of 45mm or so to get the right fit for your small face.
+With your narrow features and bony cheeks, circular shades are an effortless way to compliment your look with a vintage style.

 Lady with small face wearing clear cat eye sunglasses frame on sunny day